ChpcTraining/dsi_coding_school/robotics/robotic_arm_project.md

 ![image](https://github.com/user-attachments/assets/8656d4ea-a63f-4650-abd9-05044f227ef0)

-- Next connect the wires if not already connected:
+- Next connect the wires if not already connected.

+Using the male to male wires:

+- Connect the 5V pin from your Arduino to the red connector on your Arm motor
+- Connect a GND (ground) pin from your Arduino to the brown connector on your Arm motor
+- Connect pin 8 from your Arduino to the orange connector on your Arm motor

 ![image](https://github.com/user-attachments/assets/19fc3ce1-f29a-4254-b292-1e60d6477148)